-While you’re thinking about it, this is a great time to double check with your provider about what you should do when labor begins or when your bag of water breaks.
+Whilst we are on the topic, this is an ideal time to speak to your doctor or midwife about what process to follow when your labour begins for real and/or your waters break.
 Although your due date is still a month away, babies have been known to arrive early!
-This will include timing out your contractions so you know when you should head for the hospital or birthing center.
+This will include timing your contractions so you know when you should head to the hospital or birthing centre.

-At Week 36, your baby’s fetal age is 34 weeks.
-He or she probably weighs about 5.5 to 6 lbs. and measures about 18 inches from the top of the head to the tip of the toes.
-Overall, your baby is about the size of a smallish butternut squash.
+At week 36, your baby’s foetal age is 34 weeks.
+He or she probably weighs between 2.5 and 2.7 KG and measures about 45cm from the top of the head to the tip of the toes.
+Overall, your baby is about the size of a romaine lettuce.

-Just as your weight gain is slowing, your baby’s weight gain will slow down a little bit as the pregnancy nears the end.
-At the same time, the amount of amniotic fluid in your uterus will continue to decrease, which will likely change the way you feel movements.
-On the one hand, they may feel sharper.
-On the other hand, because your baby is likely dropping down into position (i.e., lightening), you might get fewer pokes in the lungs.
-With less room to wiggle around in there, movements may feel smaller only because your baby doesn’t have as much space to do cartwheels as they did before.
+Just as your weight gain is slowing, your baby’s weight gain will also slow down as the pregnancy nears its end.
+At the same time, the amount of amniotic fluid surrounding your baby will continue to decrease, which is likely to change the way you feel movements.
+Less fluid means that the movements may feel sharper and more intense.
+However, as the baby is starting to drop into position (lightening), his or her wayward kicks and punches will be starting to target different organs.
+You will no doubt feel relieved to have fewer pokes to the lungs and upper abdomen.
+With less room to wiggle around, movements may feel smaller because your baby no longer has the space to perform advanced gymnastic manoeuvers.

-At this point, your healthcare provider will be assessing your baby to make sure his or her position is optimal for a vaginal delivery.
-If your baby is not presenting head down, a number of steps might be taken to help move the baby into a better position.
-The main way to do this is via a procedure known as external cephalic version (ECV), in which your provider will use pressure and manipulation to move your baby in the uterus into a better position.
-Other techniques include certain maternal positions that help to encourage your baby to flip, or using complementary medicine like acupuncture or chiropractic adjustments to possibly help.
+At this point, your healthcare provider will be checking your baby to make sure he or she is in the right position for you to deliver vaginally.
+If your baby is still not presenting head down (known as breech presentation), there are steps that can be taken to help move him or her into a better position.
+One way to do this medically is via a procedure known as External Cephalic Version (ECV), in which your doctor will use gentle pressure to move your baby into a better position in the uterus.
+Non-medical interventions include the mother-to-be adopting different positions, or performing movements on a birthing ball, to encourage the baby to flip by themselves.
+Other women opt to use complementary medicine, such as acupuncture or chiropractic adjustments to encourage optimal positioning.

-Although most development has stopped, these last few weeks are crucial for lung development.
-Even though the brain will continue to develop long after birth, the lungs are the last major organ system that is on a time clock to finish development before delivery day.
-(Consequently, one of the challenges premature babies face is under-developed lungs and respiratory distress.)
-The idea in these last weeks of pregnancy is to allow your baby’s lungs to develop sufficient strength that he or she will be able to breathe on their own immediately after birth.
-Fortunately, we have the ability to test fetal lungs now to see how developed they are.
-However, even if this test comes back showing your that your baby’s lungs are mature, without any other reason to encourage an early delivery (like a serious medical condition in mom), it should be avoided.
+Although most development is complete by week 36, these last few weeks are crucial for lung development.
+The brain will continue to develop long after birth, so the lungs are the last major organ system to complete development in utero.
+This is why one of the biggest challenges faced by premature babies is under-developed lungs and respiratory distress.
+The goal in these last few weeks of pregnancy, is for your baby’s lungs to develop sufficient strength that he or she is able to breathe completely unaided immediately after birth.
+Foetal lungs can be tested to see how developed they are, which can prove useful for those at risk of premature labour; allowing the doctor to anticipate, ahead of time, how much additional assistance, if any, your baby will require.

 “Have you thought about how to make life after delivery a little bit simpler?
 Prepping now can definitely make those sleep-deprived days run more smoothly.”